 “In just two years, we have participated in transactions with a value exceeding a billion euros, while we are currently with foreign and domestic investors on the development of new attractive projects in all former Yugoslav republics.”

-– We can’t help but be satisfied, because we have excellent cooperation with almost all of the important investors on the Balkan market, both when it comes to retail parks and shopping centres, but also office and residential buildings ranging from 10,000 to 15,000m2.
+– We can’t help but be satisfied, because we have excellent cooperation with almost all of the important investors in the Balkan market, both when it comes to retail parks and shopping centres, but also office and residential buildings ranging from 10,000 to 15,000m2.

-Based on complete insight into the state of the market, we consider that we should create a unique real estate platform, and alongside that we are currently working on developing new attractive projects with foreign and domestic investors in Serbia, Montenegro, Croatia, Bosnia-Herzegovina, Macedonia and Slovenia.
-With this we will cover absolutely every part of the former Yugoslavia.
+Based on complete insight into the state of the market, we consider that we should create a unique real estate platform, and alongside that, we are currently working on developing new attractive projects with foreign and domestic investors in Serbia, Montenegro, Croatia, Bosnia-Herzegovina, Macedonia and Slovenia.
+With this, we will cover absolutely every part of the former Yugoslavia.

 Under the Novaston brand we have established and developed new platforms for marketing, project management and facility management.
 Clients already recognise and value them, due to the quality of the services we provide